David S. Broder: Death

 Broder died of complications from diabetes on March 9, 2011, at the age of 81.
 Upon Broder's death, President Barack Obama called him the "most respected and incisive political commentator of his generation".

 Criticism

 The New Yorker's political commentator Hendrik Hertzberg called Broder "relentlessly centrist."
 Frank Rich of The New York Times described Broder as the nation's "bloviator in chief."

 While on vacation, Broder would write his column from his retreat on Beaver Island, Michigan.
 Writing for Slate, Timothy Noah found Broder's attempts to merge national affairs with summertime reflections "mind-bendingly dull."
 Writing in the Washington City Paper, Jack Shafer felt that Broder managed to merge "the cosmic and common in a stupefying slop of prose."

+The left-wing blogger Atrios, a frequent critic of Broder's work, coined the term High Broderism:We normally think of "High Broderism" as the worship of bipartisanship for its own sake, combined with a fake "pox on both their houses" attitude.
+But in reality, this is just the cover Broder uses for his real agenda, the defense of what he perceives to be "the establishment" at all costs.

 Depictions in popular culture

 He earned substantial attention in two books chronicling the media's coverage of the 1972 presidential campaign between Richard Nixon and George McGovern, including Timothy Crouse's The Boys on the Bus and Gonzo journalist Hunter S. Thompson's Fear and Loathing: On the Campaign Trail '72.

 Broder's work was also cited in two autobiographies by key figures in the history of The Washington Post: Personal History by Post publisher Katharine Graham in 1997 and A Good Life: Newspapering and Other Adventures by Post executive editor Ben Bradlee in 1995.
 More recently, Broder was included in former Post columnist Dave Kindred's 2010 book on the paper's struggles in the changing media landscape: Morning Miracle: A Great Newspaper Fights for Its Life.
 Broder is also mentioned in President Bill Clinton's biography First in His Class by David Maraniss.

 Broder earned a place in works of fiction, meriting a mention by a White House senior staffer to fictional U.S. president Jed Bartlet (portrayed by actor Martin Sheen) on the NBC-TV series The West Wing, and in Steven Spielberg's 2017 film The Post.
 In the 2018 film The Front Runner, he is portrayed by John Bedford Lloyd.